 - What do you know about our software?

 - What can you do for us that other candidates cannot?

 Provide a detailed response to each of these questions.
 Practice responding out loud instead of in your head.
 Speaking out loud makes it easier to analyze your response and revise your answer before the interview.

 Conclusion: How to Get into Software Sales

 In the end, becoming a sales rep for a software company is not the easiest career path.
 Companies often seek candidates with college degrees and sales experience.
-If you lack one or both these requirements, you should first consider going back to school or finding work outside of sales.
+If you lack one or both of these requirements, you should first consider going back to school or finding work outside of sales.

 Additional work experience can offset a limited educational background and vice versa.
 For those who do not want to go back to college, focus on gaining more work experience.
 If you struggle to find work, sign up for college courses.

-If you think that your resume meets the requirements for a software sales job, start searching for openings.
+If you think that your resume meets the requirements for a tech sales job, start searching for openings.
 Remember to look for positions that match your qualifications.
 Sales jobs are often highly sought after, creating more competition.

 In the end, it is important to not give up.
 You may get turned down multiple times before finally landing your first job.
-You just need to get your foot in the door to prove yourself as a qualified salesperson and get into software sales.
+You just need to get your foot in the door to prove yourself as a qualified salesperson and get into tech sales.